Lai-Justin/Commerce-Linear-Regression/README.md

     RMSE: 8.933815066978633

-With a Root Mean Squared Error 71x less than the mean Yearly Amount Spent, we can be confident in the Linear Regression model that we trained.
+With a Root Mean Squared Error 71x less than the mean Yearly Amount Spent(at 499), we can be confident in the Linear Regression model that we trained.

 ```python